 It is the right time to get the firm’s holiday marketing efforts out into cyberspace.

 - There are numerous X-Card modules out there and add-ons that come in handy when getting the word out about your online store’s deals.
 Among them are Popup Anywhere, Abandoned Cart Reminder, Hot Products.
-Several of these modules are on sale now.

 - Check if you have your store’s unique proposition at the bottom of each notification – those emails can be your automatic recurring sales and referrals generators.
 (Example: “ExtraSuperGolfStore.com – huge selection of discount golf equipment – extra 15% discount and Free shipping until Dec 15!”)